 The developers have gone the extra mile to provide a full feature set for high-end retailers with extensive inventory tracking with the ability to build complex matrices to account for multiple permutations of product styles, the ability to track and charge for labor costs, API integration with other services and customer relationships and profile tracking with sales history and monitoring lines of credit.

-ShopKeep, is an iPad focused POS system built for quick service restaurants, coffee shops, food trucks, cafes and the like; small to medium sized business owner with a need for more control over data while still being nimble and efficient.
+ShopKeep, is an iPad focused POS apps system built for quick service restaurants, coffee shops, food trucks, cafes and the like; small to medium sized business owner with a need for more control over data while still being nimble and efficient.
 It’s a cost-effective alternative to the bare-bones approach offered by Square, for example.

 The service has no initial startup costs except for hardware and anyone with an iPad can download the POS app and begin a 30-day trial immediately.
 While the service integrates with common hardware, they offer merchants a hardware package which includes an iPad, stand, printer, APG drawer, and an iDynamo card reader.

 Shopify has been in the e-commerce business for a while with a solid foothold in offering a powerful suite of web-driven features and templates for businesses interested in operating online stores.

 They recently entered the mobile commerce space with a strong offer of linking your online sales via your website with their POS system.
 This powerful convergence of online retail with the traditional storefront not only expands their reach but creates an appealing and sophisticated service for merchants.